 - Learning Design and Performance Technology D

 - Measurement and Statistics M, S, D

-- Graduate Certificate in Human Performance Technology
+- Certificate in Human Performance Technology

-- Graduate Certificate in Online Instructional Development
+- Certificate in Online Instructional Development

-- Graduate Certificate in Measurement and Statistics
+- Certificate in Online Teaching and Learning

 Definition of Prefixes